A Brief

 In matters of personal law do Kenyan Muslims need religious courts to enforce?
 Each religion in Kenya has a mechanism for dispute resolution.

 Some people have argued that our current laws are “Christian” and therefore inconsistent with Muslim way of life.
 The argument has been that Islam is a way of life and therefore to appear before “Christian” courts to be judged by “Christian” judges is unacceptable and contrary to their religious teachings.
 This argument is fallacious because if you take a close look at our legal system it is considered to be a secular institution as opposed to “Christian”.
 According to Christian doctrines taking a matter before the current justice system is against God’s will.
 Most Christians consider the legal system as “worldly’ and “secular.”
-It would be absurd to call our present legal system
+It would be absurd to call our present legal system as “Christian” because even Muslim and Hindu judges sit on the bench, neither is it a requirement that one to be a “Christian” for one to be under its jurisdiction, if it were a “Christian” court the first question that parties to a suit would be asked would be whether they believe in Christ Jesus or riot.
+Usually and practically this is not the case.

 As a result, our current laws and judicial system is NOT Christian.